ioncmt/material-action-button/README.md

 The example bellow shows all the options

 * removeOnStateChange:If set to false, the element won't be removed from the dom automatically after view change.
+* hasTab: if true it will move the button on top of the tabbar
 * mainAction: is an object that will represent the button when the menu is closed
 * buttons: will be the list of button displayed, we will detailled the content of a button object, if not provided only the main action will be active